 MTC publishes a Guide to the San Francisco Bay Area's TIP, which is targeted to the public.
 The objective of the guide is to better explain what the TIP is in the context of a larger planning and project development and funding process.
-Since the first edition in 2011, the guide has been posted on the MTC website and distributed to the public at various workshops including the public hearings and other events.
+Since the first edition in 2011, the guide has been posted on the MTC website and distributed to the public at various workshops including public hearings and other events.
 MTC also distributes the guide to state, local and federal resource agencies and Tribal Nations as part of our consultation on the development of the TIP.
-The guide is included as Appendix A-3 and is available on MTC's website at: http://mtc.ca.gov/our-work/fund-invest/transportation-improvement-program.
+The guide is included as Appendix A-2 and is available on MTC's website at: http://mtc.ca.gov/our-work/fund-invest/transportation-improvement-program.

-As part of the development of the current plan, MTC, together with the Association of Bay Area Governments, hosted several agency and public scoping meetings.
-At these scoping meetings, the development of the 2017 TIP was presented and connections with the plan were highlighted.
-Similarly, for the plan update that is currently underway, MTC presented information on the 2015 TIP and the 2017 TIP development process at numerous public open houses in 2015 and 2016.
-Outreach materials specific to the TIP included maps of the largest TIP projects in each county, county spending by various project types, an overview to how the TIP fits into the overall transportation planning process, and information about the 2017 TIP development schedule.
+As part of the development of the current plan, MTC, together with the Association of Bay Area Governments, hosted several public outreach meetings.
+These meetings included outreach materials specific to the TIP included maps of the largest TIP projects in each county, county spending by various project types, an overview to how the TIP fits into the overall transportation planning process, and information about the TIP development schedule.